camel-tooling/camel-idea-plugin/readme.md

 The plugin includes:

-- Smart completion for Camel endpoints in Java, Groovy, Kotlin, Scala, XML, properties or yaml files (`ctrl + space`)
+- Code completion for Camel endpoints in Java, Groovy, Kotlin, Scala, XML, properties or yaml files (`ctrl + space`)
-- Smart completion for Camel property placeholders (cursor after `{{`)
+- Code completion for Camel property placeholders (cursor after `{{`)
 - Real time validation for Camel endpoints in Java, Groovy, Kotlin, Scala, XML (underline errors in red)
 - Real time validation for Camel simple language in Java, Groovy, XML (underline errors in red)
 - Endpoint options filtered to only include applicable options when used as consumer vs producer only mode